This post is a few years old now, but I still think the points made here are very relevant… I’ve disabled the comments because of the age of the post.

-Plan like you’re going to live forever and live like you’re going to die tomorrow, because you never know when your last day will come.
+Plan like you’re going to live forever … and live like you’re going to die tomorrow.
+You never know when your last day will come.

-The older we got, the more responsible we became.
+Fortunately, the older he and I got, the more responsible we became.

 He had a life insurance policy that took care of his burial expenses without having to be a burden on his family.
-After he was killed, I immediately contacted an insurance friend of mine to upgrade my policy because I hadn’t in a long time.
-I wanted to make sure everything was square.
+After he was killed, I immediately contacted an insurance friend of mine to upgrade my life insurance policy because I hadn’t done it in a long time.
+I wanted to make sure everything was square for my family.

-If you don’t have a policy, give my friend Mr. Wilson a call: 770-881-4006 — don’t leave your family members holding out cups to collect money to bury you… It happens more often than you think.
-Do that right now before you even think about buying my course.
-Just get enough to cover your burial expenses at least.
+As much as I’d like to sell you my t-shirt course, I’d rather you put that money into getting a life insurance policy.
+So that right now before you even think about buying my course.
+At a MINIMUM, get enough to cover your burial expenses at least.
 This was the first funeral I went to where monies didn’t have to be collected — we were able to mourn without the added stress!

-Whether it’s starting a t-shirt business or starting an earthworm composting company, do whatever makes you happy.
+Whether it’s starting a t-shirt business, or starting a home daycare business, do whatever makes you happy.
 Whatever actions you take today towards reaching your goals will set in motion the life you’ll have 5, 10, 15 or 20 years from now.

 If t-shirts is your thing…..
 Take a look at our course – my experiences will help you move along faster!